publicocean0/bindep/README.md

   "font":"font/*"
   },
-  "defaults":{ // you can remove if empty "preprocessor":{"c":4},//default context for preprocessor(if you active it) "submodules":{"filedetector":["image"]},	//submodules used in the dependencies "modules":['preview'] // default modules used in the current bower component },
+  "defaults":{ // you can remove if empty "preprocessorEnabled":true,// default is false "preprocessorContext":{"c":4},//default context for preprocessor(if you active it) "submodules":{"filedetector":["image"]},	//submodules used in the dependencies "modules":['preview'] // default modules used in the current bower component },